SCRT-HQ/VaporShell/docs/glossary/Add-VSCodePipelinePipelineOutputArtifact.md

----
-layout: glossary
-title: Add-VSCodePipelinePipelineOutputArtifact
-categories: glossary
-label1: Category
-data1: Documentation
-label2: Depth
-data2: Deep
-schema: 2.0.0
----

 # Add-VSCodePipelinePipelineOutputArtifact

 ## SYNOPSIS
-Adds an AWS::CodePipeline::Pipeline.OutputArtifact resource property to the template
+Adds an AWS::CodePipeline::Pipeline.OutputArtifact resource property to the template.
+Represents information about the output of an action.

 ## SYNTAX